 Steps to secure a Land Patent:

-To secure Team Law’s documentation we do not need the complete Title, we only need to see certified proof of the most recent Deeds that grant the Land to you.
+To secure Team Law’s documentation we do not need the complete Title (abstract, etc.), we only need to see certified proof of the most recent Deeds that grant the Land to you.
 We need to see a certified copy of your Warranty Deed (if your right to the land was acquired by a Quitclaim Deed we need to see a certified copy of it and of every other transfer document back to a Warranty Deed).

-Second, find the land description on your right to the land (your deed) and get it into land patent format.
+- Second, find the land description on your right to the land (your deed) and get it into land patent format.

 - File it in the Clerk and Recorder’s office with the land records of the county.